mapzen/documentation/docs/overview/billing.md

 ???
 There is not currently an API for directly accessing your usage information, but you receive [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) in the header for the server's response to your query.

-After you make an API call to a Mapzen service, you can get more information in the HTTP headers of the response.
+After you make an API request to a Mapzen service, you can get more information in the HTTP headers of the response.
 HTTP headers are embedded metadata that tells your browser (or other software) how to make sense of the request.

 X-ApiaxleProxy-Qpd-Left